JosephPrichard/pathfinder/README.md

 # Pathfinder

-Educational grid based pathfinding tool and library powered by react.
+Educational grid based pathfinding website and library powered by react.

 ## Introduction

 This project is an educational Grid based Pathfinding tool written in Typescript that visualizes pathfinding and maze generation algorithms on a web browser!
 You can find an online demo [here](https://josephprichard.github.io/Pathfinder).

-This is is the react version of an older project I made: [here](https://github.com/JosephPrichard/PathfindingVisualizer)

 ## Build Process